Chapel of the Ascension: The Byzantine crypt

-Christian and Jewish traditions
+Each of the three Abrahamic religions attributes the tomb to a different female holy figure.

 Christian tradition

 The Christian tradition of Saint Pelagia is the oldest.
-"The Life of Saint Pelagia the Harlot", the vita of a legendary 4th or 5th-century Christian hermit and penitent, Saint Pelagia of Antioch, states that she "built herself a cell on the Mount of Olives."
-There, she lived a holy life disguised as a monk and "wrought...many wonders."
+"The Life of Saint Pelagia the Harlot", the vita of a legendary 4th- or 5th-century Christian hermit and penitent, also known as Saint Pelagia of Antioch, states that she "built herself a cell on the Mount of Olives."
+There she lived a holy life disguised as a monk and "wrought...many wonders."
 She died few years later due to her severe asceticism, "and the holy fathers bore her body to its burial."
-Christian tradition places her cell and tomb at the site of the zawiya, adjacent to the southwest of the former Church of the Ascension.
+Christian tradition places her cell and tomb at the site of the zawiya, adjacent and to the southwest of the former Church of the Ascension.

 However, most Western Christian pilgrims of the 14th century venerated the tomb as that of Saint Mary the Egyptian, although the Pelagia tradition also lives on.

 Jewish tradition

 The Jewish tradition attributing the tomb to the prophetess Huldah is recorded from 1322 onwards, starting with Estori Ha-Parhi.
-Another tradition exists starting in the 2nd-century, Tosefta, which places the tomb of Huldah within Jerusalem's city walls.
+Another tradition exists starting with the 2nd-century Tosefta, which places the tomb of Huldah within Jerusalem's city walls.